dongyang/27smiles/source/_posts/2010-03-12-top-tips-to-buying-petrol.markdown

 ## Tip number 3: Multitasking

 Multitasking is the act of undertaking more than one task at a time.
-The simple of act can be applied to fuelling your vehicle.
+This simple act can be applied to fuelling your vehicle.
 For example, while you're waiting for the meter to display the next menu option why don't you start opening your fuel cap?
 If you're going to be paying by cash then while you're fuelling why don't you get your wallet or purse out and have it ready to hand?

 Multitasking allows you to utilise the wasted time normally spent just fuelling and means you're not holding up other motorists afterwards.